 Verbalize to your partner — the victim of your abuse — that what you did was hurtful and wrong, that you are at fault and no one else, and that you will make every effort to make sure it does not happen again.
 This is what it means to take responsibility for your past bad behavior.

-Stopping to inflict emotional abuse requires humility.
+To stop inflicting emotional abuse requires humility.
 You need to listen to your partner and understand how your abuse devastated them.

-When humble you can be empathetic, understand your partner’s pain, and have the possibility to reconnect as a couple.
+When humble, you can be empathetic, understand your partner’s pain, and have the possibility to reconnect as a couple.

 Let your partner describe in detail his or her feelings without becoming defensive.

-Don’t explain yourself, justify what you have done or point out inconsistencies and hypocrisies regarding your partner’s point of view and feelings.
+Don’t explain yourself, justify what you have done, or point out inconsistencies and hypocrisies regarding your partner’s point of view and feelings.

 In fact, unless you are asked, don’t give your opinion at all.
 Just listen, listen, listen…

-Be patient, healing from injuries, whether they are physical or emotional, takes time.
+Be patient.
+Healing from injuries, whether they are physical or emotional, takes time.

 You need to let your partner decide when and how the work on recovering from emotional abuse is going to happen.
 He or she may get over his or her injuries quickly, or it may take a long time.
 You should be prepared for either case.
 Give your partner the time they need to heal without pressuring them.